Deprivation of Liberty Safeguards (DoLS)

 What is deprivation of liberty?

-There is no single legal definition of 'deprivation of liberty', so it can sometimes be difficult to establish whether it is taking place.
 It can be helpful to think of restrictions of a person's activity as being on a scale, from minimum restrictions at one end to the more extreme restrictions – deprivations of liberty – at the other end.
 One large restriction could in itself be a deprivation of liberty (such as sedating a person for non-medical reasons) or many small restrictions could combine to create a deprivation of liberty.
 It is the amount of control that the care home or hospital has over the person that determines whether the person is being deprived of their liberty.